 5. Broiling (High Heat):

-- 4-6 inches from the heat source: 6-8 minutes or until golden brown.
+- Position the salmon 4-6 inches from the broiler.
+Cook for 6-8 minutes or until golden brown.

 Factors That Affect Cooking Time

-- Bone-In vs. Boneless: Bone-in fillets require more time to reach the correct temperature.
+- Bone-In vs. Boneless: Bone-in salmon fillets require more time to cook through than boneless ones.

-- Cooking Method: Methods like poaching and grilling may cook salmon faster than baking.
+- Cooking Method: Quick methods like grilling or poaching cook salmon faster than baking.

 Visual Cues for Doneness

-- Opaque Flesh: The flesh should turn from translucent to opaque pink.
+- Opaque Flesh: Salmon changes from a translucent color to opaque pink when fully cooked.

 - Flaky Texture: Use a fork to gently press the fish.
-Properly cooked salmon should flake easily.
+If it flakes easily, it’s done.

-- Firm Yet Moist: The flesh should feel firm to the touch but still moist.
+- Firm Yet Moist: The flesh should feel firm to the touch but retain its moisture.

 Common Mistakes to Avoid When Cooking Salmon Fillet